Ameliasks/dms1_blog/posts/first-blog-post.md

 ## 1 - An explosive cup of coffee.
 ## 2 - A book containing Digital Media wisdom, found amongst many.
+## 3 - A wide net strung above, bulging under the weight of its flying paper cargo.
+## 4 - A door for the condemned.
+## 5 - A study space fit for a Sith Lord.
+## 6 - The disembodied hands of a great ape.
+## 8 - A wide machine, dispensing beverages from a far away land.
 *This is italic.*[^1]

 [^1]: This is a footnote, *which can also be italic*.